Letters from Lodi

-In 2010 there were just two of Flash Détente machines operating in California.
-"Now I think there is about a dozen units operating in the state," says Gnekow.
-"There is another one in Monterey, one in Carneros and one in Sonoma Valley, a 'secret one' at a well known winery in St. Helena, E. & J. Gallo has one in Livingston, Kendall-Jackson has one in Geyserville, Michael David now has their own out on W. Kettleman Lane, and there is a portable unit floating around out there.
+In 2010 there were just two Flash Détente machines operating in California.
+"Now I think there are about a dozen units operating in the state," says Gnekow.
+"There is another one in Monterey, one in Carneros and one in Sonoma Valley, a 'secret one' at a well-known winery in St. Helena, E. & J. Gallo has one in Livingston, Kendall-Jackson has one in Geyserville, Michael David now has their own out on W. Kettleman Lane, and there is a portable unit floating around out there.

 Flash-détente processed Cabernet Sauvignon being barrel fermented (left), and a barrel sample of 2020 Cabernet Sauvignon that was relieved of its smoke taint after three passes through the Flash Détente at Lodi Vintners